DrClamson/handwriterApp/README.md

 # Welcome

-Handwriter is designed to assist forensic examiners by analyzing handwritten documents against a *closed set* of potential writers.
-It determines the probability that each writer wrote the document.
+Unlock the power of handwriting analysis with handwriter.
+This tool is designed to assist forensic examiners by analyzing handwritten documents.
 Whether you are a forensic document examiner, legal professional, academic, or simply curious about how statistics are applied to handwriting, handwriter provides an automated way to evaluate handwriting samples.

 # Quick Start